Westernyu/Westernyu/README.md

-- 👋 Hi, I’m @Westernyu
+- 👋 Hi, I’m @westernyu
 - 👀 I’m interested in DA and DS
 - 🌱 I’m currently learning STATISTICS and DE
 - 💞️ I’m looking to collaborate on DA or DS